sailpoint-oss/developer.sailpoint.com/docs/extensibility/event-triggers/available/provisioning-completed.md

 - Access profile using source entitlements.
 Role setup is optional.
 - Application enabled for Access Request.

-> **NOTE:** There is no indication to the approver in the IdentityNow UI that the approval is for a revoke action.
+> **NOTE:** There is no indication to the approver in the Identity Security Cloud UI that the approval is for a revoke action.
 This must be considered for all usage of these APIs.

 ![Flow](./img/provisioning-access-request-2.png)